matt-42/lithium/README.md

 ## Supported compilers:
     - Linux: G++ 9.2, Clang++ 9.0
     - Macos: Clang 11 (everything except http_backend that relies on epoll)
-    - ~~Windows: MSVC 19~~
+    - Not supported anymore: Windows: MSVC 19

 # Support the project

-If you find this project helpful, please consider donating: https://www.paypal.me/matthieugarrigues
+If you find this project helpful, buy me a coffee! https://www.paypal.me/matthieugarrigues